How that Pepsi Kendall Jenner ad taught brands to respond in this moment

 It was a colossal failure of an ad, not just widely mocked but straight-up vilified.
 People hated the idea of the ad itself, a cloying appeal to fashionably woke millennials, they hated the cynical sentiment behind it, and they hated the beyond-parody execution.
 After a pronounced backlash, Kendall Jenner tearfully apologized for her involvement, and Pepsi pulled the ad.
 Indeed, the company so thoroughly scrubbed the embarrassing piece of content from the internet that it’s now difficult to find online in its entirety.
 (But please “enjoy” the clip below.)

 So, have brands learned anything in the three years since the Pepsi debacle?
-The initial response to the Black Lives Matter uprising following George Floyd’s murder by a Minneapolis police officer last week suggests that they have.
+The initial response to the Black Lives Matter uprising following George Floyd’s murder by a Minneapolis police officer last week suggests some of them certainly have.

-Here’s just a smattering of the brands that have made statements outright supporting Black Lives Matter in the last week.
+Here’s a smattering of brands making statements outright supporting Black Lives Matter in the last week.

 To be silent is to be complicit.